ngcuongst/up2dep/README.md

 # Build
-In this repo, we provide the source code to build Up2Dep.
 To build Up2Dep you need to have [Gradle](https://gradle.org/) installed on your system.
 Type command: gradle build

 # Run